tstadmin/TrendSoftTech-V2.0/content/index.md

         description: " High-level security is not an option for enterprise - grade apps - it's a must.
 We comply with the highest security practices.  "
   aboutOurCompany:
     img: "/img/HomeImages/aboutUS.svg"
-    header: "About Our Company"
+    header: "About Trendsoft Technologies"
-    description: "<p>Trendsoft Technologies is a Professional, Website and Mobile App Development Company that Endeavor on Highly Proficient, Intuitive and Cost-Effective Software solutions. </p><p> Since our Inception, we have been helping companies across all the industries to achieve their Business Goals with Impactful, Business Centric Software Solutions. </p> <p> With our cutting-edge technologies, Agile Methodologies and in-depth industry knowledge, we support the Digital Transformation of our clients across all Business Verticals.</p>"
+    description: "<p>Trendsoft Technologies is a leading website and mobile app development company that specializes in creating innovative and user-friendly digital solutions for businesses of all sectors including MSMEs,SMEs and MNCs.
+Our team of experienced developers and designers work closely with clients to understand their unique ideas and create custom solutions that exceed their expectations.</p><p> Trendsoft Technologies is committed to delivering high-quality software solutions that meet the unique needs of each client.
+We work closely with their clients to understand their business requirements and develop custom solutions that are tailored to their specific needs.
+The company also provides ongoing support and maintenance services to ensure that their clients' software solutions continue to perform at their best.</p>"
     CTA: "Learn more"
   servicesWeProvide:
     subTitle: Services We Provide